viviRbi/vyNote/readme.md

 ## How would you perform constructor chaining?
 - Constructor chaining is the process of calling one constructor from another constructor

-34. What happens if you dont define a constructor for a class?
+34. What happens if you don�t define a constructor for a class?
 Can you still instantiate it?

 # OOP
 ## What are the 4 pillars of OOP?
 Explain each and give examples of you implement them